 On Fridays, this is our day for screen time and the kids always look forward to it.
 Since we have a Roku and an Amazon Stick, we watch videos through the YouTube app on our big screen TV for a better visual experience.

-I hope to have convinced you to integrate more technology into your home school day.
+I hope to have convinced you to integrate more technology into your homeschool day hand-in-hand with the Charlotte Mason Method.
 Again, it’s a great asset that allows you to reduce our expenses and simplify your busy schedule.
 If you have gleaned any ideas from this post or have additional suggestions please comment below.
 I am constantly learning about the new possibilities in this technologically driven world.
-Let’s embrace Technology as a wonderful tool to make a huge impact in our children’s education!
+Let’s embrace Technology as a wonderful tool to make a huge impact on our children’s education!